youtube/cobalt/cobalt/site/docs/reference/starboard/modules/13/condition_variable.md

 if `mutex` is not held.

-`timeout_duration`: The maximum amount of time that function should wait for `condition`.
+`timeout_duration`: The maximum amount of time that function should wait for `condition`, in microseconds.
 If the `timeout_duration` value is less than or equal to zero, the function returns as quickly as possible with a kSbConditionVariableTimedOut result.

 #### Declaration

 ```
-SbConditionVariableResult SbConditionVariableWaitTimed(SbConditionVariable *condition, SbMutex *mutex, SbTime timeout_duration)
+SbConditionVariableResult SbConditionVariableWaitTimed(SbConditionVariable *condition, SbMutex *mutex, int64_t timeout_duration)
 ```